Amateur Radio on International Space Station (ARISS)

 ARISS is a working group of volunteers who build and maintain the amateur radio station.
 The station is housed in the Russian segment, in the "Service Module", the Swesda.
 It is a multiband and multimode station.

-The onboard ARISS station offers a permanent space platform to the worldwide amateur radio community.
-Several operational modes are automated and used by groundstations without crew care (packet radio, VHF/UHF crossband repeater, SSTV downlink).
-Cosmonauts and astronauts also use the station to contact groundbound amateur radio stations in their free time.
+The ARISS on-board station provides the global ham radio community with a permanent space platform.
+Several operating modes are automated and used by ground stations without crew intervention (packet radio, VHF/UHF crossband repeater, SSTV downlink).
+Cosmonauts and astronauts also use the station to work amateur ground stations in their spare time.

-The Space Agencies have entrusted ARISS with the task to organise ARISS School Contacts.
-These radio contacts are included by the planners in the astronauts' daily 'timeline'.
-When a contact is scheduled, volunteering amateur satellite operators set up a ground station in the selected school.
-During the ten minutes pass of the ISS, an astronaut answers the questions prepared by the students.
+The space agencies have assigned ARISS the task of establishing ARISS School Contacts.
+These radio contacts are inserted into the astronauts' day job or 'timeline' by the planners.
+When a contact is scheduled, volunteer satellite radio amateurs set up a ground station at the school.
+During transit of the ISS (ten minutes), an astronaut answers questions prepared by the students.

-When a satellite type ground station cannot be set up in the school, a dedicated volunteering "telebridge" amateur radio station establishes the radio contact with the ISS and signals are relayed to the school per telephone.
-ARISS counts ten "telebridge" ground stations, located in the USA, Argentina, Europe, Australia, South Africa and Hawaii.
-The European "telebridge" station ON4ISS is located in Belgium and operated by Philippe Van Houte ON5PV.
-Whenever possible, the audio of the ARISS School Contacts is distributed, worldwide and real time, by EchoLink and IRLP.
+When it is impossible to set up a satellite station at the school, radio contact with the ISS is established by a "telebridge" amateur radio station and signals are sent to the school by phone.
+ARISS has ten "telebridge" ground stations, located in the USA, Argentina, Europe, Australia, South Africa and Hawaii.
+These are well-equipped satellite stations run by amateurs who volunteer their time, knowledge and station.
+The European "telebridge" station ON4ISS is located in Belgium and manned by Philippe Van Houte ON5PV.
+Whenever possible, the audio of ARISS School contacts worldwide is broadcast live over EchoLink and IRLP.